This website is currently being updated.

 Many Victorians give their time freely to a wide variety of environmental causes and organisations, including Landcare, Friends, and Coastcare groups.
 We recognise and value their contributions and collective efforts and want to help volunteers do more for nature when, where, and how its suits them.

-More than 100,000 volunteers are currently contributing enormously to improving our environment, our local communities and our economy.
+More than 100,000 volunteers are currently volunteering in and for the environment.
 By 2037, we want to help lift this number to five million Victorians acting to protect the natural environment and we’ve set out our roadmap for achieving this in our recently released Environmental Volunteering Plan.

 The Plan is a coordinated and revitalised approach to environmental volunteering that supports and fosters a sustainable, modern, effective and valued environmental volunteering sector in Victoria.